9seconds/isitbullshit/README.md

 down to the next example.
 Otherwise, checkout.

-You can put a lot of elements in the list (please distinct tuples and lists) but actually only first element would be used and it would be used to check a type of each element in a list.
+You can put a lot of elements in the list (please distinct tuples and lists here) but actually only first element would be used and it would be used to check a type of each element in a list.
 Enough words, grab a code.

 ```python